 Housed at Luther Seminary in St. Anthony Park, just minutes from the main Augsburg College campus, ours was the first physician assistant program in the state.
 We have a proven track record of success; graduates of our PA program consistently pass their national board examination with above-average scores.

 Our proven faculty and dedicated staff strive to provide our students with the best PA education possible.
 Our goal is to help graduates obtain their license and begin work as quickly as possible.
-Graduates find work in the following areas:

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued to the Augsburg College Physician Assistant Program sponsored by Augsburg College.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.